bhargav3233/Spam-ham_classification/README.md

 # Spam-ham_classification
-In this I created a web app which predicts whether the text is a spam or ham.
+In this I created a web app using streamlit which predicts whether the text is a spam or ham, and I deployed in heroku.